Bivariate vine copula based regression, bivariate level and quantile curves: Introduction

 The first heuristic for a vine based quantile regression with multiple responses is given in \cite{zhu2021simplified}, but the question of multivariate response quantiles is not tackled.
 The suggested heuristic for the bivariate response case is limited to modelling only, but not predicting the bivariate quantiles.
 Further, this approach has an asymmetric treatment of the response variables.
 This might lead to different performance of the regression methods when the order of the response variables is exchanged.
 Thus, there is still a need for: $(1.)$ a valid definition of (unconditional and conditional) multivariate quantiles linked to the usage of copulas; $(2.)$ a vine based quantile regression method with a symmetric treatment of the responses; $(3.)$ a numerical method for obtaining the multivariate (unconditional and conditional) quantiles from the estimated vine based model and evaluating predictions from it.

 Our methodology deals with the case of a bivariate response variables, i.e. bivariate (unconditional and conditional) quantiles defined by sets that can be characterised as curves.
 For the conditional case we choose the multivariate vine copulas class since they allow modelling of complex dependence patterns including asymmetric tail dependencies.
 For $(1.) $ we extend the definition of bivariate unconditional and conditional quantiles in terms of a copula distribution function.
-Further, we illustrate the bivariate unconditional quantiles for known bivariate copula distributions and the bivariate conditional quantiles for a 3-dimensional vine copula distribution.
+We first start by exploring (un)conditional level curves of copula distributions.
+Further, we illustrate the bivariate unconditional level curves for known bivariate copula distributions and the bivariate conditional level curves for a 3-dimensional vine copula distribution.
+Then, we show that the coverage probabilities of the $\alpha$ level curves is not $\alpha$ and propose to adjust them in such a way that the adjusted level, say $\beta(\alpha)$ results in bivariate quantile curves with coverage $\alpha$.
 For $(2.)$, we propose a novel tree structure for vines, called Y-vine tree sequence, which is contained in the set of regular vine tree sequences.
 It is designed to allow for a symmetric treatment of the responses.
 Moreover, we show that using the Y-vine tree sequence the associated bivariate conditional density is analytically expressible as a product of all pair copula terms involving one or both of the response variables.
 In the case of more than one conditioning variable (predictor) we develop a forward selection method.
-For this we propose an appropriate fit measure for the predictors to prevent overfitting and remove non-significant predictors.
-For $(3.)$ we develop a numerical method to evaluate the bivariate unconditional and conditional quantile sets.
-In advance, for applicability of the proposed method we develop a prediction method that can be also used for simulating multivariate data from a Y-vine.
+For this we propose an appropriate fit measure for the selection of predictors to prevent overfitting and remove non-significant predictors.
+For $(3.)$ we develop a numerical method to evaluate the bivariate unconditional and conditional level curves and corresponding quantile curves.
+Based on the estimated quantiles, we can construct bivariate confidence regions, which is a generalization of univariate confidence intervals.
+They contain the data with a given probability and can locate parts of a distribution with high density values.
+Such confidence regions can be effective for visualizing trends, patterns and outliers \citep{korpela2014confidence, korpela2017multivariate, guilbaud2008simultaneous}.
+Further, for applicability of the proposed method we develop a prediction method of the two responses given an arbitrary set of predictor values and show how to simulate data from a Y-vine with fixed predictor values.
 Finally, we give an application involving a data set with minimal and maximal daily temperatures together with other weather variables.
 For this application we show that the conditional dependence cannot be ignored and that it is non-Gaussian, thus requiring the full class of pair copula families.
+In addition, we illustrate our confidence regions and compare them to alternative ways of construction of confidence regions, assuming (conditional) independence.
+We highlight the advantages of our modeling approach and its usability in data analysis.